11. How will I be involved in discussions about my child's progress?

 Should the above concerns persist despite inclusive, ‘quality first’ teaching and targeted small group intervention, the child may require ‘SEND support’.
 This is discussed with parents/carers in a meeting with their child’s class teacher and the SENDCo where parents can also raise concerns and discuss their aspirations for their child.
 At this juncture, a Learning Support Plan (LSP) is created so that individualised support, targets and outcomes are put in place for the pupil.

 When creating an LSP, the views, strengths and needs of the child are taken into account whilst outcomes are agreed.
 Specific, measurable, agreed-upon, realistic and time-bonded (SMART) targets are then discussed in order to facilitate pupil progress towards outcomes.
-Parents are invited to termly extended parent/teacher meetings at which pupil progress towards targets and outcomes is discussed and reviewed with the SENDCo.
+Parents are invited to termly parent/teacher meetings at which pupil progress towards targets and outcomes is discussed and reviewed with the SENDCo.

 If a pupil still makes little or no progress, it may be necessary for the SENDCo to involve outside agencies such as a Speech and Language Therapist or an Educational Psychologist to provide specialist assessment, advice or teaching in order to remove the child’s barrier to learning.
-Parents/carers are invited all meetings with external agencies or specialist teachers and are kept fully informed of any individual work undertaken.
+Parents/carers are invited to meetings with external agencies or specialist teachers and are kept fully informed of any individual work undertaken.
 Review meetings with professionals feed into LSPs and this document is updated accordingly.